-Since being named President of CTV News in December 2010, Wendy Freeman has been responsible for news, information, and current events programming, including CTV NATIONAL NEWS, CTV News Channel, BNN Bloomberg, and CP24.
+Since 2010, Wendy Freeman has been responsible for news, information, and current events programming, including CTV NATIONAL NEWS, CTV News Channel, BNN Bloomberg, and CP24.
 Also under her leadership are QUESTION PERIOD, POWER PLAY, and W5.

-Freeman presides over all Bell Media news editorial content and newsgathering efforts for television and digital, and oversees the newsrooms’ day-to-day operations.
-She has led CTV News’ award-winning and most-watched coverage of the world’s biggest news stories, and has also overseen CTV News’ most-watched coverage of numerous Canadian federal elections.
+Freeman presides over all Bell Media news editorial content and newsgathering efforts for television and digital and oversees the newsrooms’ day-to-day operations.
+She has led CTV News’ award-winning and most-watched coverage of the world’s biggest news stories and has overseen CTV News’ most-watched coverage of numerous federal elections.

-A recipient of the 2015 President’s Award from the RTDNA, Freeman has also been recognized as the 2014 Woman of the Year by Women in Communications and Technology (WCT), and as one of Canada’s Most Powerful Women: Top 100 by the Women’s Executive Network (WXN) in 2012 and 2016.
+In 2021, Freeman was recognized with RTDNA Canada’s 2021 National Lifetime Achievement Award for outstanding service and continued excellence in her journalism career.
+Freeman has also been honoured with the RTDNA’s 2015 President’s Award; named the 2014 Woman of the Year by Women in Communications and Technology (WCT); and was named one of Canada’s Most Powerful Women: Top 100 by the Women’s Executive Network (WXN) in 2012 and 2016.

-Under Freeman’s leadership, the CTV News division has been recognized with the prestigious Radio-Television News Directors Association (RTDNA) Bert Canning Award for Best Newscast for CTV NATIONAL NEWS for seven of the last eight years as well as four Canadian Screen Awards for Best National Newscast since 2014.
+Under Freeman’s leadership, the CTV News division has been recognized with a multitude of awards and honours, including eight consecutive wins by CTV NATIONAL NEWS of the prestigious Radio Television Digital News Association (RTDNA) Bert Cannings Award for Best Newscast, as well as six Canadian Screen Awards for Best National Newscast since 2014.